cecton/blog/content/posts/rust-and-riscv.md

     (You might not need `sudo` if you have set up user permissions to the device).

-    The program should keeps waiting if it detected the device properly.
+    The program should keep waiting if it detected the device properly.

     Then you can run in another terminal: